Holidays

 Kalimpong

-Kalimpong is a lovely hill station in lower Himalayas, situated at an elevation of 1250m.
-Overlooking the Teesta River, Kalimpong is an ideal destination for nature lovers as the place is blessed with bounties of nature and offers incredible views of the Himalayas and the tranquil environment to attain peace of mind.
+Kalimpong is a lovely hill station in the lower Himalayas, situated at an elevation of 1,250 metres.
+Overlooking the Teesta River, Kalimpong is an ideal destination for nature lovers as the place is blessed with bounties of nature and offers incredible views of the Himalayas.
+One of the popular points of tourist interest in West Bengal, Kalimpong offers a tranquil environment to attain peace of mind.
+There is no dearth of sightseeing places in Kalimpong as the hill station is adorned with a number of valleys, churches, Buddhist monasteries and Tibetan colonies.
+It is also a religious centre of Buddhism as the monasteries house some rare Tibetan Buddhist scriptures.
 One gets to witness the traditional handicraft, and a wide array of orchids in a flower market here.
-Kalimpong is also a religious centre of Buddhism and has monasteries that house some rare Tibetan Buddhist scriptures.

 Highlights: